 Scroll To See More Images

-With many of the brands on this list, the prices are similar to what you’d find at larger retailers, only these pieces have been handcrafted by local artisans or designed by talented creatives, making them that much more special.
+Supporting these smaller business is important now more than ever, given that so many of them have faced financial strain during the Coronavirus pandemic.
+The prices at these spots are similar to what you’d find at larger retailers, only these pieces have been handcrafted by local artisans or designed by talented creatives, making them that much more special.
 During Hispanic Heritage Month (and forever, of course!), we recommend opting to spend your hard-earned coin at a Latinx-owned business or two.
 There are so many from which to choose—as you’ll see if you keep reading—and the products are simply unmatched.

 If you’ve never purchased items from a Latinx-owned brand before, start here.
 Below, you’ll find some must-shop Latinx-owned lifestyle businesses to support now, tomorrow and forever.
 Hispanic Heritage Month runs September 15 through October 15, but these talented folks should be celebrated—and shopped—year-round.